Nosara is a small beach town renowned as one of Costa Rica’s best surf and yoga towns.

 Disclosure: Lists By Lukiih is readers-supported.
 If you buy through an affiliate link on this post, I may earn a small commission.
 Thanks!

 Nosara at a Glance

-Below is some general information on Nosara to help you plan your trip.
+Before getting into the itinerary, here’s some general information on Nosara to help you plan your trip.

-☀️ Best Time To Visit
+☀️ Best Time To Visit Nosara

-That said, Guanacaste is the driest province in Costa Rica, so the area’s weather is hot and dry almost year-round.
+Guanacaste is the driest province in Costa Rica, so the area’s weather is hot and dry almost year-round.

 Top Beach Towns: Nosara vs. Tamarindo

 Nosara and Tamarindo are considered top beach and surf towns in Costa Rica, so if you’re deciding between the two, here are some of their differences:

 📍 Nosara vs. Tamarindo’s Locations